Part OneIn the mirror’s glassy surface, I watch detachedly—almost disembodied—as a familiar hand applies makeup on my face.

 I hear someone call for me.
 It’s time.
 Time to get up.
 To go.
 To rise.

 A tear slides down my cheek, ruining all my work, causing the paint to smear.

 “I can’t believe this!”

-So he’d aimed his sights on Donovan’s.
+So he’s aimed his sights on Donovan’s.
 Kink clubs.
 Dungeons.
 Bath houses.
 And sex workers.
 It’s the latest craze for politics.
 Publicly shutting these organizations down—with lots of cameras and media present to document, of course—works as an instant way to boost voter morale and an official’s lagging approval rating.
 And, let’s face it, they’re easy targets.
-Nothing excites conservative voters quite like a sex scandal happening right under their noses.
+Nothing excites religious conservative voters quite like a sex scandal happening right under their noses.